CSS in Action

 height:0px or other 0 pixel sizing techniques (not recommended)

 An element with no height or width, whether defined in HTML or CSS, is typically removed from the flow of the page, so most screen readers will not read it.
 Do not size content to 0 pixels if you want the content to be read by a screen reader.
 Content styled with

 line-height:0 may work, though the elements would still take horizontal space on the screen.
 All these techniques may result in search engine penalties as they may be interpreted as malicious.

 This approach moves the content to the left 10000 pixels - thus off the visible screen.
 Screen readers will still read text with this style.

 However, if a link, form control, or other focusable element is given this style, the element would be focusable, but not visible on the page—sighted keyboard users would likely be confused.
 This approach may be a viable option if the element does not contain navigable elements, though better techniques are available.

 The following are the recommended styles for visually hiding content that will be read by a screen reader.

-The .hidden CSS class should then be referenced from within the tag of the element being hidden, as shown:
+.sr-only CSS class ("sr-only" meaning "screen reader only", though the class name does not really matter) should then be referenced from within the tag of the element being hidden, as shown:

 position:absolute; tells the browser to remove the element from the page flow and to begin positioning it.